bediger4000/heapcount/README.md

 and having the ability to write a program to calculate it, or in knowing enough idioms and generally useful easy data structures and design patterns to write something like I did.

+My thought is this is not a good interview question.
+The candidate will probably be frustrated, and the interviewer won't see much coding, or much in the way of algorithmic thinking.